softwaregroup-bg/ut-identity/README.md

 - **auth.twoFA** - two factor authentication specific data can be passed in this property.
 - **auth.channel** - used to limit session count per channel.
 - **auth.sso** - single sign on specific data can be passed in this property.

-**sessionData** - an optional object, which determines if a session should be created during the authentication and what data to be persisted in the session.
-This parameter can contain arbitrary properties, but the following are recognized by the standard built in functionality:
+- **auth.sessionData** - an optional object, which determines if a session should be created during the authentication and what data to be persisted in the session.
+This object can contain arbitrary properties, but the following are recognized by the standard built in functionality:

-- **sessionData.language** - sets the language for the session.
+    - **auth.sessionData.language** - sets the language for the session.

 ### Result:
 The method returns a promise object that can have the following properties: